akhileshshinde/Predictive-Analysis/README.md

 ## Testing the API with Postman

 ### 1. Install Postman
-If you haven't already, download and install [Postman](https://www.postman.com/downloads/).
+If you haven't already, download or open here [Postman](https://www.postman.com/).

 ### 2. Set Up Postman Requests
 1. Open Postman and create a new request.